jfgreen/jfgreen.uk/content/why-data-engineering.md

 1. Close to the domain

-   Unlike my previous role as an infrastructure engineer\*, data engineering fully immerses you into whatever domain you are operating in.
+   Unlike my previous role as an infrastructure developer\*, data engineering fully immerses you into whatever domain you are operating in.
 Calculating sales forecast for a supermarket?
 You are probably about to learn a fair bit about the economics of avocados.
-Building data services to plan journeys?
+Building a routing service to plan journeys?
 You run the risk of eventually becoming somewhat of a train geek.

    Every dataset has its own quirks.
 For example, while working with in automotive retail I uncovered some quite interesting "rare colours" of car.
-   (i.e. colours that only appear once in a dataset of several million cars)  I was amused to discover that car manufacturers would do things like describe a completely unremarkable SUV as being "Mystic Beige".
+   (i.e. colours that only appear once in a dataset of several million cars).
+   I was amused to discover that car manufacturers would do things like describe a completely unremarkable SUV as being "Mystic Beige".

-   I love finding weird outliers in the dataset and thinking, _"what on earth happened here?"_ Working in data is rewarding for those who are fundamentally very curious.
+   I love finding a weird outlier in the dataset and trying to the story behind it. _"What on earth happened here, did a single customer really order 187 mangos?"_ Working in data is rewarding for those who are fundamentally very curious.

    Also, its gratifying to see users glean insights from data you have delivered to them.
 This is great, both because its a valuable form of feedback, but also but its easy to see the impact of your work.

-   \* Big respect for infra-devs, this work is super valuable, sometimes under appreciated and so so important to get right.
+   \* _Big respect for infra-devs, this work is super valuable, sometimes under appreciated and so so important to get right._

 2. But still close to the metal